manuGil/online-core/docs/source/data-quality.rst

 From a practical point of view, it is not easy to maintain all necessary metadata, mainly if you aim at being :math:`100 \%` compliant with a particular standard or recommendation.
 Additionally, each software package has its metadata management system, which makes the interoperability of metadata difficult.

-This is not the same as saying that we should care about metadata.
+This is not the same as saying that we should not care about metadata.
 However, we can be pragmatic and consider at least the following principles:

 #.
 Save metadata in a format that is not software-dependent (a simple *Readme* file is often enough).
 #.
 Include the lineage of the data: